mrthlinh/FIFA-World-Cup-Prediction/report/report.md

 # Conclusion

 In conclusion, odd-based features from bet bookmarkers are reliable to determine who is the winner of matches.
 However, it is very bad at finding out whether matches end up a draw result.
-Instead, Ensemble method like Random Forest and Gradient Boosting tree

-This shows an interesting fact that features from video games can help us to predict what is happening in real life.
-In experiment 3,
+Instead, Ensemble method like Random Forest and Gradient Boosting tree are superior in this case.
+Squad index from FIFA video games provide more information and also contribute significantly for prediction of "Goal Difference".
+Other complex machine learning models show not much difference against simple odd-based or strength-based tree, this is reasonable because the amount of data are limited and a simple decision tree can provide an easy solution.

 # Data Source